 Art, Design and Architecture Summer School: 3–17 August 2020

 The Art, Design and Architecture Summer School is a great opportunity to visit Plymouth for two weeks in the summer months to learn, make friends and try out new experiences.

 Our Summer School will provide you with a unique experience to explore and develop your creativity, knowledge and practice.
-Our program is fast-paced and hands-on with lots of practical team-work and collaboration.
+Our programme is fast-paced and hands-on with lots of practical team-work and collaboration.

 Students will undertake a series of studio/workshop projects to explore a number of creative assignments that deal with social, environmental and cultural issues.
-This will include:
+This may include: